 The poem Philomela, by Richard Pomfret, describes what runs through the mind of an audience member during the fleeting moment after a musical performance ends, but before the applause begins.
 It was first performed in Oxford in 2010.

-This suite of four short military epitaphs was commissioned by the British Royal Armouries for thier World War I centenary commemoration on Armistice Day, 2014.
+This suite of four short military epitaphs was commissioned by the British Royal Armouries for their World War I centenary commemoration on Armistice Day, 2014.
 It remains my only piece ever to appear on national TV (the BBC played about six seconds of it!).
+It uses music composed by both myself and a friend.

 I have an excuse for this rather off-kilter piece: it was written to challenge the excellent ladies choir Libricini, and to take advantage of the unique architectural properties of the Octagon chapel in Norwich where they premiered it in 2013.